Learning Decomposed Contextual Token Representations from Pretrained and Collaborative Signals for Generative

 \subsection{Overall Performance}

 As shown in Table~\ref{tab:main_results}, DECOR consistently outperforms all baselines across metrics and datasets.
 Compared to traditional models such as SASRec and FDSA, it achieves substantial gains by effectively integrating pretrained semantics and collaborative signals.
 Among generative methods, DECOR not only surpasses static-tokenization approaches (e.g., TIGER, LETTER, CoST) but also outperforms ETEGRec, a dynamic baseline that jointly optimizes the tokenizer and recommender under alignment objectives.
-DECOR achieves superior results without the instability of joint training (+13.8\% NDCG@10 on Scientific), demonstrating that contextualized token composition and decomposed embedding fusion provide a more robust framework.